Important Program Information

 • “Proficient” level on ATI TEAS with all subsections at or above the national average.

-• Have credit for NURS 101 – Introduction to Nursing in the form of: 1) if a graduate of NCC PN program, NURS101 with grade of C+ or better OR 2) if not a graduate of NCC PN program, successfully passing Excelsior College (UExcel) Fundamentals of Nursing test with a 78% or better (be sure to request a standard score report).
+• Have credit for NURS 101 – Introduction to Nursing in the form of: 1) if a graduate of NCC PN program, NURS101 with grade of C+ or better OR 2) if not a graduate of NCC PN program, achieving a minimum of Level II on the ATI Fundamentals Assessment.

 *High school courses must be college preparatory level.
 Equivalents from other colleges may satisfy requirements.